benva/grailed-notify/README.md

 ### 4. Wait

 Alerts of new listings matching your specifications will be emailed to you as long as the script is running, just wait!

+### 5. Ending the script

+Make sure you are in the terminal and hit `Ctrl+C` to terminate the script.